-Policy: Systemwide Service Sta andards Number: 705 Adopted by General Manager under a Delegation of Authority by the Board of Effective Date: 05/16/17 Page 1 of 6 Directors in R esolution #01-16, dated October 25, 2 001.
+Policy: Systemwide Service Sta ndards Number: 705 and the second s eneral Manager under a Authority by the Board of Effective Date: 05/16/17 Page 1 of 6 070 esolution #01-16, dated October 25, 20 001.

 The purpose of this policy is to require the District to establish and maintain certain system-wide service standards, and to comply with Title VI rules and regulations.